-The signs of an attack include:
+The signs of an attack can include:

 What’s Involved With an Allergy Test?

-If you’ve never had a severe reaction, he might suggest what’s called an “elimination diet.”
+If you’ve never had a severe reaction, they might suggest what’s called an “elimination diet.”
 You would cut out peanuts or other suspected foods for a week or longer.
 Then you would add them back in one at a time to see what might be causing you to react.

 Your doctor may also do a skin test, placing a small amount of the food on you and then pricking it with a needle.
 If you are allergic to peanuts, you will develop a raised bump or reaction.